odonnellrory/odonnellrory.github.io/docs/01-Tech/installationguide.md

 You can skip to the end now if you want to run my website with my stuff in it.

-I am going to assume you want your own version that does not have my stuff in it, I will write this installation guide so that you can do that and have your own MkDocs site up and running very quickly.

 ```zsh
    rm -rf .git